nishiki/manage-password/README.md

  * generate OTP code
  * synchronize your passwords with SSH or FTP.
  * copy your login, password or otp in clipboard
+ * manage many wallets
+ * share a wallet with others GPG keys

 ## Install